ArgusRauniyar/RayAct-Colour-Reaction-Time-Experiment-App/the description.md

-RayAct allows users to experiment on colour reaction time on 5 trials, made with Python, it determines reaction time to colour changes through mouse clicks.
+RayAct allows users to experiment on colour reaction time on 5 trials, made with Python, it records and presents reaction time to colour changes through mouse clicks.

 Features
 - Reaction time measurement: Records how quickly users respond to a visual stimulus (green screen).